learn-co-curriculum/react-hooks-hogwild/README.md

   - create an index displaying all hog tiles
     - render each hog name and picture in a tile, and show the hog's details upon a user's click
   - allow users to sort the hogs based on name and weight, and filter the hogs that are greased
-  - BONUS: display a Hog image in your index––this is fairly complex so save it for later!
   - BONUS: allow users to hide hogs (not delete them, just hide them from view!)
   - BONUS: bring in pig gifs from an API
   - BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog